Z3r0cks/Master_Thesis/thesis/main.typ

       image("images/implementation/floor/grey_graph.png", width: graph_width),
     ),
   ),
-  caption: [Left: Point cloud of the NeRF scene with gray ground with reflections.
+  caption: [Left: Point cloud of the NeRF scene with gray ground and reflections.
 The points are only on the cube and the ground.
 Middle: Point cloud plotted for better recognition.
 Right: Plot described below without recognizable pattern.
-To illustrate the problems of spatial recognition by ANN from NeRFs by using a homogenous floor and reflections]
+To illustrate the problems of spatial recognition by ANN from NeRFs by using a homogenous floor and reflections.]
-)
+) <fig:floor1>

-The first example has a homogeneous gray floor with reflections.
-The left image shows some artifacts at the bottom of the image.
-This is due to the reflections on the original scene.
+The first example use a homogeneous gray floor with reflections.
+As @fig:floor1 illustrated, the left image shows some artifacts at the bottom of the image.
+This is due to the reflections in the original scene.
 The point cloud on the cube and the shadow on the floor are well visible.
 There are more points outside the shadow that are hard to see.
 These points are below the ground level.

 This is better visible on the middle image which is the plot from the same position.

-The graph is difficult to evaluate.
+The graph on the right image is difficult to evaluate and there is no recognizable pattern.
 Most of the areas below the frustum have no values because the distance is limited to 50 meters for better representation.

-The other parts depend on the neural network.
-There is no recognizable pattern. .
-There is no recognizable pattern.
-It is important to note that the point cloud from the left image and the middle image are similar but not the same.
-Both point clouds have the same origin in the same scene, but the results are not the same because of the use of a neural network to approximate the densities.
+The recognition of the floor depends on the neural network and is not comprehensible because it is a black box.
+It is important to note that the point cloud from the left and the middle image are similar but not the same.
+Both point clouds has the same origin in the same scene but different outputs.
+By using a neural network, even the same position and scene leads to different outputs.
+They are similar but not identical.
 The results of the graph use the same scene but not the same positions as the first two images.
 Therefore, they should not be compared directly.

 #figure(
   align(